Alan Hale (astronomer): Atheist activism

-Hale is an atheist and member of the honorary board of the online group Internet Infidels which has the mission of using the Internet to promote a view that supernatural forces or entities do not exist.
-Hale has made his position on religion clear:
+Hale was an atheist and member of the honorary board of the online group Internet Infidels, which has the mission of using the Internet to promote a view that supernatural forces or entities do not exist.
+Hale stated on religion that:

 I'm quite biased against invoking mysterious mythical beings that other people want to claim exist but which they can offer no evidence for.
 By telling students that the beliefs of a superstitious tribe thousands of years ago should be treated on an equal basis with the evidence collected with our most advanced equipment today is to completely undermine the entire process of scientific inquiry.

+Death

+By 2025 age-associated health issues forced Hale to retire from regular comet observing.
+He died at his home in Cloudcroft, New Mexico, on June 6, 2026, at the age of 68.
+Prior to his death, he had been experiencing complications from a surgical procedure.

 Awards and honors

 In 1980 Alan Hale was awarded the Navy League of the United States prize in Applied Physics.

 In 1991, years prior to his discovery of Hale–Bopp, the IAU named an asteroid, 4151 Alanhale, in Hale's honor in recognition of his numerous comet observations, stating that:

 In the past several years he has published careful visual observations of more than 130 comets, several at more than one apparition.
 His observations include both magnitude estimates and confirmations of discoveries.
 He has also applied his magnitude estimating skill to asteroids, particularly the fast-moving objects 1989 AC and 1989 VA, and has participated in asteroid occultation teams.
 He has done much to promote asteroid-comet education through articles on comets and emphasis on asteroids in his introductory astronomy classes.

+The name was suggested by Carolyn and Eugene Shoemaker, while David Levy provided the citation.